AntonKhorev/osm-note-viewer/README.md

 ## Installation

-If you don't want to run note-viewer from github, you can run if off any server that can serve static files, including a local filesystem (`file:///`).
+If you don't want to run *note-viewer* from github, you can run if off any server that can serve static files, including a local filesystem (`file:///`).
 The files that are [served by github][github-host] are in the [`gh-pages` branch of the repository](https://github.com/AntonKhorev/osm-note-viewer/tree/gh-pages).
 You can download all of them [here](https://github.com/AntonKhorev/osm-note-viewer/archive/refs/heads/gh-pages.zip).
+If you want to be able to do anything requiring login, such as editing notes, you'll have to register your copy of *note-viewer* as an OAuth 2 application.
+See *About* > *Register app* for details.

 Note-viewer won't run entirely locally because the whole point of it is to access [OSM API](https://wiki.openstreetmap.org/wiki/API_v0.6).
 Some optional functions access [Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim), [Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API) and other services.
 To render the map, [Leaflet](https://leafletjs.com/) is served from its default CDN.
 The map requires access to [OSM tile server](https://wiki.openstreetmap.org/wiki/Tile_servers).